26 Tips to Spend Less When You Eat Out at Restaurants

 If you want to get out of the house and have someone else cook, order Chinese takeout and head for the park or lakeshore.

-In our experience takeout boxes hold more than you normally get at the restaurant, so order one meal to split and take it to a nice picnic spot.
-Plus, you don’t have to tip.
-This can work with other types of takeout food as well.
+In our experience, takeout boxes hold more than you normally get at the restaurant, so order one meal to split and take it to a nice picnic spot.

 The most powerful way to cut the cost of eating out is to combine two or more of these strategies.

-Then have the second beer or glass of wine at home.
+Then have that second beer or glass of wine at home.